Skip to content

 Park with a field of grass covered in small purple flowers and several bare trees behind with a large beige stone manor behind that in Harrogate Yorkshire England

-Although many of them have since closed, the Turkish Baths still operate today, keeping Harrogate’s spa tradition intact.
-You can visit the Royal Pump Rooms to learn more about the medicinal waters and the health benefits that put Harrogate on the map.
+Harrogate is a well-kept spa town that thrived during Victorian days, when wealthy elites flocked to the illustrious spas for their healing purposes.
+Although many of them have since closed, the Turkish Baths still operate today.
+You can also visit the Royal Pump Rooms to learn more about the medicinal waters and the health benefits that put Harrogate on the map.

 9. Yorkshire Dales